 COVID-19: Travel risk assessmentFactors health professionals should consider when advising those who are planning international travel during the COVID-19 pandemic

-Coronavirus disease (COVID-19) is an infectious disease caused by a novel coronavirus (SARS-CoV-2).
-It is mainly transmitted from human to human by breathing in droplets from the nose or mouth of an infected person or by touching the infected droplets on surfaces, then touching the eyes, nose or mouth.
+Coronavirus disease (COVID-19) is an infectious disease caused by SARS-CoV-2.
+It is mainly transmitted from person to person by breathing in droplets from the nose or mouth of an infected person or by touching the infected droplets on surfaces, then touching the eyes, nose or mouth.

 COVID-19 presents with a range of symptoms of varying severity.
 Some individuals who are infected with the virus will not experience any symptoms .
 Fever, a new continuous cough, shortness of breath, fatigue, loss of appetite, loss of, or change to, sense of smell or taste are common symptoms.
 Non-specific symptoms may include myalgia (muscle aches), sore throat, headache, nasal congestion, diarrhoea, nausea and vomiting .